Menu

 Kimi Mischke is the designer behind Brave and Co Design.
 She has over 13 years in the business and started her own brand in 2016.
 Her work aims to be colorful, clean, and positive, creating an upbeat vibe for clients.

-Screenshot of John Sim, from the graphic design portfolios collection.
+Screenshot of Mallory Blackwell, from the graphic design portfolios collection.

 Screenshot of Holly McAlister Design, from the graphic design portfolios collection.